kylebowser/kotlinTaskManager/README.md

 # Development Environment

-Build in Intellij IDE for ease of use and function.
+Built in Intellij IDE for ease of use and function.
 This takes a lot of tools and pulls them all into one place making for an easier programing and publishing experiance.

 This program was written in Kotlin.

 # Useful Websites

-{Make a list of websites that you found helpful in this project}

 - (https://www.youtube.com/watch?v=iYrgWO2oibY&t=11s) -- very basic, good intro so you have some foundation
 - (https://app.pluralsight.com/ilx/video-courses/fundamentals-kotlin/course-overview) -- in depth course, does cost money but good resource if paid for

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}

-- Item 1
-- Item 2
-- Item 3
+- Add numbers to the remove option so that the user can see what number they should enter to remove a task
+- Add more to the task element such as a point system to each task, like a priority
+- Organize the tasks based on their priority score so that higher priority tasks appear at the top of the list